 Unlike attorneys, forensic scientists are not adversaries.
 They take an oath in court to tell the whole truth.
 They should make every effort to uphold that oath.

 When a forensic scientist accepts any privileged information from an attorney, care should be taken to ensure that all such information is kept confidential and does not reach the opposing side.
 After accepting such information, forensic scientists should not provide their services to the opposing side unless legally ordered to do so.
-Forensic scientists should alert attorneys not to make payment or provide privileged information, if they wish to retain the option to be employed by the opposing side.
+Forensic scientists should alert attorneys not to make payment or provide privileged information if they wish to retain the option to be employed by the opposing side.

 Reference: Barnett, Peter D. Ethics in Forensic Science: Professional Standards for the Practice of Criminalistics, CRC Press, 2001, p143-144